rogerdahl/floating-pointer/README.md

 2. Open the browser on your device and type in the link.
 3. Enjoy!

-#### Floating Pointer 🙃
+#### Mouse Pointer

-- The mouse pointer floats according to a simple model that simulates inertia and friction.
-It provides fast movement over large areas, and accurate movement within small areas.
+- The mouse pointer is controlled by a virtual trackball (think old arcades like Marble Madness and Spindizzy).

-  Swipe and _release_ in the `Touch` area to quickly send the mouse pointer flying towards an area. _hold_ to catch the pointer and bring it under direct control, then _drag_ to move it to the desired location.
+  Swipe and _release_ in the `Touch` area to spin the trackball, sending the mouse pointer flying to where you need it to be.

+  _Hold_ to stop the pointer and bring it under direct control, then _drag_ to move it to the desired location.

+- This system resolves the issue that many virtual mice have, which is that either moving is slow, or positioning is inaccurate.

-  Tapping anywhere in the `Touch` area performs a left mouse button click, so moving the pointer is often followed by a _release_ and _tap_ at the location one is already touching.
+- Tapping anywhere in the `Touch` area performs a left mouse button click, so moving the pointer is often followed by a _release_ and _tap_ at the location one is already touching.
 Then, still from the same location, the pointer can be sent towards the next location with a new swipe.

 #### Buttons